-Final Pretrial Conference.
-Any final (d) pretrial conference shall be held as close to the of time trial as reasonable under the circumstances.
+(d) Final Pretrial Conference.
+Any final pretrial conference shall be held as close to the time of trial as reasonable under the circumstances.
 The participants at any such conference shall formulate a plan for trial, including a program for facilitating the admission of evidence.
 The conference shall be attended by at least one of the attorneys who will conduct the trial for each of the parties and by any unrepresented parties.

-(e) Pretrial Orders.
-After any conference held pursuant to this rule, an order shall be entered reciting the action taken.
-This order shall control the subsequent course of the action unless modified by a subsequent order.
+(e) Pre-Trial Pretrial Orders.
+The judge shall make After any conference held pursuant to this rule, an order (to be drawn and submitted by counsel) which shall be entered reciteing the action taken at the conference, the amendments allowed to the pleadings, and the agreements made by the parties as to any of the matters considered, and which limits the issues for trial to those not disposed of by admissions or agreements of counsel.
+The attorneys shall affix their signatures to the order with respect to the stipulations and agreements set forth in the order.
+Theis order when entered shall control the subsequent course of the action unless modified by the judge to prevent manifest injustice a subsequent order.
 The order following a final pretrial conference shall be modified only to prevent manifest injustice.